alefragnani/vscode-read-only-indicator/README.md

 * Set what to do when the Status Bar indicator is clicked
     ```json
-    "fileAccess.indicatorAction": "choose" // or simple
+    "fileAccess.indicatorAction": "choose" // or "toggle"
     ```

 ## Support